sirrw-2022/sirrw-2022.github.io/_pages/invited-speakers.md

 			</div>
 			<h3><a href="https://tonybelpaeme.me/">Prof. Tony Belpaeme</a></h3>
 			<p>Professor at Ghent University and Plymouth University</p>
-            _Social Robots: The Ultimate Dream and The Ultimate Challenge_
+            <i>Social Robots: The Ultimate Dream and The Ultimate Challenge</i>
 		</div>
 	</div>
 </div>